intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 ## Customer Projects

 In most cases, customer projects should never do upgrades of dependencies themselves.
-Whenever a new PWA version is released the project should consume it completely following the recommended [importing instructions](./customizations.md#import-changes-from-new-release).
+Whenever a new PWA version is released, the project should consume it completely, following the recommended [importing instructions](./customizations.md#import-changes-from-new-release).
 Especially the [`package-lock.json`](./customizations.md#dependencies) should be reset to Intershop's version and then (if customized) rewritten using `npm install`.

 ## PWA Development